-To address that tendency, we argued that the original error in the operating room was compounded by the hospital’s refusal to acknowledge the mistake and the shifting narrative about the need to recess the screw in such procedures.
+To address that argument, we proved that the original error in the operating room was compounded by the hospital’s refusal to acknowledge the mistake and the shifting narrative about the need to recess the screw in such procedures.

 Winning the Appeal

-On appeal, the defendants moved for a new trial, or in the alternative, remittitur, on the ground that the jury verdict was excessive.
+On appeal, the defendants moved for a new trial, or in the alternative, a redaction to the jury verdict, on the ground that it was excessive.

 The defendants argued that the trial court erred by giving a jury instruction admitting only redacted portions of radiology reports and instructing the jury to disregard mentions of workers’ compensation.